champgm/fauna-test/README.md

     * add possibility that a field is actually a reference)
     * enhance retrieval to resolve *all* references and match models
   * Did I miss entity ID somewhere? those would've been nice to have on the frontend when displaying orders
+  * Filters/sorting on the customer list would be nice, but definitely out of scope